kaby76/Antlr4Templates/README.md

     mkdir Foo
     cd Foo
-    dotnet new antlr
+    dotnet new csharp-combine
     dotnet restore
     dotnet build
     dotnet run

 ## Available templates

-* `csharp`: a simple console program with a unified Antlr4 grammar.
+* `csharp-combine`: a simple console program with a unified Antlr4 grammar.
 * `csharp-split`: a simple console program with a split Antlr4 grammar.
-* `antlr4cs`: a simple console program with a unified Antlr4 grammar using the Antlr4cs fork.
+* `antlr4cs-combine`: a simple console program with a unified Antlr4 grammar using the Antlr4cs fork.
 * `antlr4cs-split`: a simple console program with a split Antlr4 grammar using the Antlr4cs fork.

+Templates also exist for Java and Cpp targets.
+To see the list, type `dotnet new --list | grep '[-]combine\|[-]split'` in Bash.

 NB: Antlr4cs (in nuget [here](https://www.nuget.org/packages/Antlr4/),